 All Adobe CC and CS6 products are compatible, but a few products require updates to the latest builds to work properly.
 Adobe Photoshop® CS5, CS4 and CS3 were also tested with Mac OS X Mavericks and there are currently no major issues known.”

-While there may be “no major issues known,” there seem to be a few that are at least minor.
+While the Adobe FAQ says there are “no major issues known,” there seem to be a few that are at least minor.
 I cover some in the rest of this article, and there are also discussions happening on Adobe forums and blogs (a good one is Creative Cloud, Creative Suite 6, and Mavericks (10.9)).
 If you find a repeatable problem, you can send it in using the official Adobe Feature Request/Bug Report Form, but it’s always a good idea to first check the Adobe Community forum for the software in case it’s already being discussed.

 An application won’t start: The two most common reasons for pre-CC versions to not launch in Mavericks are Java not being available, and having non-Adobe plug-ins that aren’t compatible with Mavericks.
 See the topics Java requirement and Plug-ins below.

 Photoshop: Menus may appear blank.
 This is not happening to everyone, but there is a long thread on the official Photoshop forum about it: Drop Down Menus in Photoshop CS 6 Goes Blank In Mavericks.
 Update: This was caused by a bug in OS X, which Apple fixed in OS X 10.9.3.
 If you are running an earlier version of OS X you can download an Adobe plug-in to work around the problem, which allegedly must ultimately be fixed in OS X.

 Mac Performance Guide reports that the App Nap feature in Mavericks may slow down Photoshop scripts, but Adobe claims to have worked around this in Photoshop CC 14.2.